-We recommend you use an air weapon rather than a firearm.
+We recommend you use an air pistol rather than a firearm.
 It is much easier to carry about discreetly, doesn’t make you conspicuous and sinister, is quiet in use, safe for the operator, trap and bystander, and is perfectly adequate for the job provided you follow the procedure described below.

-Currently, an air pistol generating up to 6lbs muzzle energy may be held and used in the UK without a Firearms Certificate.
+Currently, an air pistol generating up to 6ft lbs muzzle energy may be held and used in the UK without a Firearms Certificate.
 You must be over 18 to purchase such a weapon.
 Air weapons may be sold only in person from a shop, not by mail order.
 To use an air weapon you must be over 14, but the weapon must be transported to the venue where it is used by someone over 18.
 Persons under 14 must be supervised by someone over 21.
 There is a trend towards tighter restrictions.
-The Air Weapons and Licensing (Scotland) Act 2015 means that a licence will be required for purchase or possession of all air weapons in Scotland, with expected effect from April 2016.
-In all cases you must have authority from the landowner or shooting
+The Air Weapons and Licensing (Scotland) Act 2015 means that a licence is required for purchase or possession of all air weapons in Scotland.
+In all cases you must have authority from the landowner or shooting tenant for the land on which the weapon is used.

-to follow the procedure described below.
 An air rifle (legal limit 12ft lbs) can also be used, but is considerably more awkward to manipulate, more conspicuous as you travel between traps and the extra power is unnecessary.

-To use an air weapon humanely the mink must be held still in the trap.
+To use an air-weapon humanely the mink must be held still in the trap.
 This is easily done using two plywood ‘combs’ to form the equivalent of a livestock handling crush.
 The combs are made by cutting slots with a saw in 10mm plywood boards, so that the remaining ‘tines’ fit through the mesh of the cage trap from above, forming a divider within the trap.

 One shot properly placed like this will cause instant and irreversible loss of consciousness, but be prepared for convulsions and kicks as the animal dies.
 To confirm that the animal is unconscious, lightly touch one of its eyes with a piece of vegetation.
-If there is no blink reflex. the animal is unconscious.
+If there is no blink reflex the animal is unconscious.
 Although a single shot may be all it takes, we recommend that you fire a second shot into the junction between the neck and the back of the skull to destroy the brain stem.
 This can usually be achieved without emptying the animal out of the trap.
 Any regular breathing action also indicates that it is not dead.
 The carcass should be disposed of responsibly by incineration or burial.

-To maintain the muzzle energy of an air weapon, the barrel must be kept clean and pellets should ideally be lightly lubricated with a specialist airgun oil (e.g. Napier Power).
-Do not use shotgun oil or any other kind, which will leave a residue when dry.
+To maintain the muzzle energy of an air weapon, the barrel must be kept clean and pellets should ideally be lightly lubricated with a specialist airgun oil (eg. Napier Power).
+Do not use shotgun oil or any other kind which will leave a residue when dry.

-We do not recommend the use of firearms to dispatch cage-trapped mink.
+We do not recommend the use of Section 1 firearms to dispatch cage-trapped mink.
 A .22 rim-fire pistol or rifle should never be used.
 If you are close enough to dependably hit the mink in the trap, you are at severe risk of being wounded by ricochet, and furthermore you will damage the trap.
-A shotgun can be used with a normal game or clay-shooting cartridge, though you must realise that its use at close quarters is risky.
-Place the trap in front of a safe background, retreat to a distance of about 10m (pace it out), and take careful aim.
-Do not allow any bystanders closer to the trap than this, and be aware that shot and fragments can richochet high above the trap.
-Please also remember that shot can ricochet off a water surface.

 Get your FREE Mink Raft Plans today